ayonious/interview-cheatsheet/README.md

 # Interview Cheatsheet

 > My interview Preparation Guide.
-Having Interview preparation guide is against my will
+Having Interview preparation guide is against my will but still better prepare and be confident than not preparing at all

 ## 🤷 But Why another Guide?